 For further reactions of trialkyloxonium salts, see Trimethyloxonium tetrafluoroborate, A15175.

 Flammable solid.
 Causes severe skin burns and eye damage.
-Causes serious eye damage.
+May form combustible dust concentrations in air

 Keep away from heat/sparks/open flames/hot surfaces. - No smoking.
+Ground/bond container and receiving equipment.
+Use explosion-proof electrical/ventilating/lighting/ equipment.
+Do not breathe dust/fume/gas/mist/vapours/spray.
+Wash face, hands and any exposed skin thoroughly after handling Use only outdoors or in a well-ventilated area.
 Wear protective gloves/protective clothing/eye protection/face protection.
+IF SWALLOWED: Rinse mouth.
+Do NOT induce vomiting.
 IF ON SKIN (or hair): Remove/Take off immediately all contaminated clothing.
 Rinse skin with water/shower.
+IF INHALED: Remove to fresh air and keep at rest in a position comfortable for breathing.
 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
 Immediately call a POISON CENTER or doctor/physician.
+Wash contaminated clothing before reuse.
+In case of fire: Use CO2, dry chemical, or foam Dispose of contents/ container to an approved waste disposal plant